 If you live in Northern Ireland and are interested in fostering or adopting a child we're here to help.

 Every child deserves a home that is nurturing and loving.
 When life gets tough or unsafe at home, children need a caring adult to look after them until things can get better or if this is not possible, care for them until they reach adulthood and beyond.

 Barnardo’s focuses on finding homes for children with additional needs and we pride ourselves on providing positive outcomes for the children placed with us.
 These children can be of any age and can include brothers and sisters needing to be placed together.
 Some of the children may have physical disabilities and/or learning difficulties.
 Others may need a family who share similar racial, religious, cultural and linguistic backgrounds.
-Hear from some families who have fostered or adopted with us.

 Here at Barnardo's Fostering and Adoption Northern Ireland, our team of dedicated social workers will support you throughout the whole of your fostering or adoption journey.